oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 #### Application Initial State

-In Oro application, initial state is the one application enters after installation without demo data.
+In Oro application, the initial state is the one application enters after installation without demo data.

 Scenarios that test features should rely on this state and should create any data that is necessary for additional verifications.

-Data may be created by the steps of the sceario or as [fixtures](#fixtures).
+Data may be created by the steps of the scenario or as [fixtures](#fixtures).

 Install application without demo data in production mode using the following command: